Last updated: April 2023

-During the early to mid 1900s, Saunders cultivated hundreds of new peony species through hybridization, becoming renown around the world to botanists and gardening enthusiasts alike.
+During the early to mid 1900s, Saunders cultivated hundreds of new peony varieties through hybridization, becoming renowned around the world to botanists and gardening enthusiasts alike.
 His legacy is still celebrated today and this living collection of his hard work is a must for peony lovers.
 Visit from mid May to early June for peak bloom.

 Sharon’s Flower Stand | Deansboro, NY

 You can find this lovingly maintained flower stand on Peck Road in Deansboro just off of Route 12B.
 I love to just pull over and see what’s available when I’m in the area, but the owner often shares what’s in season on Instagram, from tulips and lilacs to daffodils, allium, zinnias, dahlias, and more.
 There’s also a small sunflower field by the stand that tends to bloom in August.

 Wagner Farms | Rome, NY